How to Design an Effective Captive Insurance Program: Unlocking Post-Pandemic Benefits

 Key Components of a Captive Insurance Program

 A captive insurance company is an insurance entity wholly owned and controlled by its insureds.
 Its primary purpose is to insure the risks of its.
 The key components include the parent company, which is the primary entity that owns the captive insurer.
 Captives operate under a specific domicile, a jurisdiction with legal and regulatory structures in place for formation and operation.
 The selection of domicile impacts corporate governance, tax, and capitalization requirements.
-More complex structures will welcome a reinsurer too as part of the design.
+More complex structures will welcome a reinsurer, too, as part of the design.

 Operational Framework and Management